Importing goods into Luxembourg

 Restrictions and prohibition of certain products

 By way of exception to the principle of free movement, imports and exports of certain goods are subject to restrictions on movement, or are strictly prohibited, due to their sensitive nature.
 These restrictions and prohibitions are intended, notably, to protect public health, preserve order, ensure public safety and decency, and to safeguard national and/or world heritage.
-If in doubt, the best thing to do is to ask at Customs before entering the country with prohibited products.
+If in doubt, the best thing to do is to ask at the Customs before entering the country with prohibited products.

 The main categories of goods that may not be imported into Luxembourg include: